nick-nikzad/CLIP/README.md

 # CLIP Model for Text-Image Similarity
-This repository contains the implementation of a CLIP (Contrastive Language-Image Pre-training) model for calculating similarity between text and images.
+This repository contains the implementation of a CLIP (Contrastive Language-Image Pre-training) model for calculating the similarity between text and images.
 CLIP is a powerful model that learns to understand images and text in a joint embedding space, allowing for cross-modal similarity comparisons.

 ## CLIP (Contrastive Language-Image Pre-training):
 This repository provides an interface for utilizing the pre-trained CLIP model to measure the similarity between textual queries and images.
 CLIP, developed by OpenAI, is a groundbreaking vision-language model designed for understanding and reasoning across different modalities, namely text and images.
 Unlike traditional methods that treat vision and language separately, CLIP learns a unified embedding space where images and text share a common representation.
 This allows the model to seamlessly bridge the semantic gap between images and their associated textual descriptions.
-The innovation of the model is contrastive training approach, where positive (image, text pair) and negative (other images, and text) samples are employed to learn a scoring function in-order to obtain a representation of the data.
+The innovation of the model is a contrastive training approach, where positive (image, text pair) and negative (other images, and text) samples are employed to learn a scoring function in order to obtain a representation of the data.

 <p align="center"><img src="imgs/clip2.png" align="center" ></p>